j450h1/academic-blogdown-website/content/home/bio.md

 If you haven't noticed yet, Jas is a R ninja (this website was fully built using RStudio), a slick SQLer, and a Python pro.
 He's also a bit bashful about his brilliant bash scripting skills.

 On a more personal note, he's an avid skier, hiker, and a biker.
-He has recently taken up tennis and beach volleyball.
+He has recently taken up tennis, beach volleyball, and acroyoga.